-Questions from the media should always be directed to the Director of Communications or in his/her absence, the College President or a President’s designee.
+Questions from the media should always be directed to the Senior Advisor for Communications or in his/her absence, the College President or a President’s designee.

 Graphic Identity Standards, Seals and Logos

 Please see the Office of Communications for permissible usage of the SVC logo.
 The rectangular shaped SVC College Logo should be the first thing that outside constituencies notice when opening any type of mailing or on every page of our Web site.
 All official College Web pages should contain the logo.
-A copy of the College logo (available in black & white and in color) can be found in the PR Temp folder on the M Drive.
 Any and all documents that are printed with the official College logo should be reviewed by the Office of Communications.

 The Official College Seal is the round graphic seen on all College letterhead and correspondence.